bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/01_Executing.rst

 each worker node.
 More specifically, this flag enables a shared memory space between the worker processes, so that they can share objects between processess in order to leverage the deserialization overhead.
+If ``CUPY`` is installed the cache is enabled, the ``cupy.ndarrays`` will also be cacheables in each GPU memory.

 The possible values are:

 ``--python_worker_cache=false``
-    Disable the cache.
+    Disable the cache (CPU/GPU).
 This is the default value.

 ``--python_worker_cache=true``
-    Enable the cache.
+    Enable the cache (CPU/GPU).
 The default cache size is 25% of the worker node memory.
+    And the hard limited gpu cache size is 25% of the gpu memory.

 ``--python_worker_cache=true:<SIZE>``
-    Enable the cache with specific cache size (in bytes).
+    Enable the cache with specific cache size (in bytes and only for CPU).
+    Setting the gpu cache size is not yet supported.

 During execution, each worker will try to store automatically the parameters and return objects, so that next tasks can make use of them without needing to